KevinJp21/Portfolio-KJ-V3/posts/en/verezza-e-commerce.md

 - Designed and developed the **entire frontend** of the e-commerce site using **Remix** and **React**.
 - Implemented authentication, navigation, product filters, shopping cart, and checkout flow.
 - Connected to **Shopify** using its **Storefront API** via GraphQL to fetch products, collections, and variants.
-- Applied a responsive design with **Tailwind CSS**, optimized for both mobile and desktop.
+- Applied a responsive design, optimized for both mobile and desktop.
 - Optimized web performance using SSR strategies, lazy loading, and cache control.
 - Added client and server-side logic in Remix with solid state and error handling.